umputun/mpt/README.md

 mpt [options]
 ```

-You can provide a prompt in three ways:
+You can provide a prompt in the following ways:
 1. Using the `--prompt` flag: `mpt --prompt "Your question here"`
 2. Piping content: `echo "Your question" | mpt`
+3. Combining flag and piped content: `echo "Additional context" | mpt --prompt "Main question"`
+   - This combines both inputs with a newline separator
-3. Interactive mode: If no prompt is provided via command line or pipe, you'll be prompted to enter one
+4. Interactive mode: If no prompt is provided via command line or pipe, you'll be prompted to enter one

 ### Provider Configuration